 Many encounters have touched me.
-Sometimes, because they gave insights into people’s lives and how something outside of them, something more powerful than they were, defined their destiny.
-This is the case, for example, of all those people who lived from sugar cane cultivation, practically a slave job, with many health risks.
+Sometimes, they gave insights into people’s lives and how something outside of them, something more powerful than they were, defined their destiny.
+This is the case, for example, of all those people who lived in sugar cane cultivation, practically a slave job, with many health risks.
 The photo of the woman who chose to pose, with an identity portrait of her late husband in her hand just a month earlier, speaks to this.
 Other encounters have left their mark on me because they were almost fantastic.
 Like the one with that 109-year-old lady, who smokes her pipe in the picture, and said she was an owl, or that other old woman we hitchhiked to and told us a lot of macabre stories.

 You are Brazilian but you have been living in France since 2003.
 What did you perceive about your culture of origin during this long journey?

 Before coming to France, I was a student and I hadn’t had much opportunity to travel around my country.
 Originally from southern Brazil, I was quite far from all the cultural diversity that abounds in the rest of Brazil.
 I came to France at the end of my graduate studies in visual arts.
-Once here, I started studying social sciences, which led me to get involved in a practice of visual anthropology.
+Once here, I started studying social sciences, which led me to get involved in the practice of visual anthropology.
 Then, in Paris, I had the opportunity to meet Brazilians of different origins, which allowed me to feel the nuances concerning the ways of thinking about the world, and to think about it, depending on the region from which we came (without wanting to generalize, of course).

 All these experiences have made me want to see the country even more.
 During the trip on the Translitorânea, it was interesting, for example, to hear people in the Northeast say that, in the South, we were not « real » Brazilians.
 The three southern states have been strongly influenced by Europe, largely German and Italian, due to the waves of immigration they received during the 19th and 20th centuries.
-And it is true that there is a big gap in many cultural and social aspects between these two regions.
+And there is indeed a big gap in many cultural and social aspects between these two regions.

 Translitorânea’s photographs are in square format.
 What camera and technique did you use?
 And why this choice?

-I worked with a medium format silver camera, a Hasselblad.
+I worked with a medium-format silver camera, a Hasselblad.
 I find the chest sight very interesting for portraits.
 There is no camera between my eyes and those of the people I photograph.
 We look at each other directly.
-The camera is there, but it gives more possibilities to exchanges than a reflex sight camera.
+The camera is there, but it gives more possibilities for exchanges than a reflex sight camera.
 In addition, it is an old camera, people are curious, it gives an added value to the photographic act.
 A kind of ritual settles in, which gives another dimension to the portrait.
-The square format was a format that attracted me at the time, but it’s not really an aesthetic choice.
+The square format was a format that attracted me at the time, but it’s not an aesthetic choice.
 It’s mainly a consequence of the device I chose.
 By this I mean that it is rather the approach that interests me in the choice of equipment: a form of approach – I embody the figure of the photographer with such a camera and thus I position myself in the world -, a relationship to the other and a construction of the image through the exchanges that I can have with the person photographed.
-The picture is at the end the trace of an encounter.
+The picture is at the end of the trace of an encounter.

 « Translitorânea » was realized between 2012 and 2014.
 What came out of this work and in what form was it shared?